 There are some guides known as “guardians” in many Shamanic worldviews.
 They are scary in appearance, and they keep people from going to places they shouldn’t go.
 So, the intent is to protect.
 These guides are just one type of spirit in the spirit world.

 Many people who do not follow religion believe in spiritual entities.
 They may prefer to call them unseen supernatural and paranormal forces.
-It is also common for people to think they have a link with their ancestors.
+It is also common for people to think they link with their ancestors.
 Contacting spirit guides transcends religion.
 It stretches back in time to the earliest cultures.

 The subject of spirits leads us to animism (1).
 Animism is the concept that everything has a living spiritual force, a soul.
 Ancient cultures sought ways to connect with this essence, and one way to do this is through spiritual entities.

 Some people love lists of things.
 It would be impossible to list every type of spirit and spirit guide.
 However, there are texts from the middle ages known as Bestiaries (2), which contain drawings and explanations for many things natural and supernatural.
 These documents are a rich source of mythology and superstition, connecting objects with meaning.
 Bestiaries are available in some libraries, and you can buy reproductions.

 The Abrahamic religions are Judaism, Christianity, and Islam (3).
 These religions are the rebranding of Egyptian, Babylonian, Persian, and Assyrian mystery religions.
 Today there are over 10,000 versions of these religions (3).
 They each have their way of addressing the idea of spirits.
 How to find your spirit animal in this paradigm requires you to go outside the umbrella of the belief system.
 So, you’ll be a heretic or transgressor.